Poverty in Australia: 20th century

-Other studies on poverty carried out by the International Labour Office in Geneva also revealed high incidences of poverty in Australia.
+Other studies on poverty carried out by the International Labour Office in Geneva also revealed high incidence of poverty in Australia.
 In 1973, using a national poverty line, it was estimated that 20.8% of Australians lived in poverty before benefits were taken into account, and 11.0% after benefits were taken into account.
 By contrast, using a standard poverty line, it was estimated that 24.3% of Australians lived in poverty before benefits, and 19.3% after benefits.